andrewmaclachlan/CASA0005repo/README.md

 ## Contributions

-We welcome contributions to the content, see
+We welcome contributions to the content, [see the how to contribute section](https://andrewmaclachlan.github.io/CASA0005repo/external-usage.html#how-to-contribute) in the practical book.

 ## Previous versions